CuteOne/BadRotations/BadRotations API.md

 ---

-`br.UnitBuffID(UnitID, SpellID, Filter) - 1/nil` Returns 1 if Buff found on target
+`br.functions.aura:UnitBuffID(UnitID, SpellID, Filter) - 1/nil` Returns 1 if Buff found on target
-`br.UnitDebuffID(UnitID, SpellID, Filter) - 1/nil` Returns 1 if Debuff found on target
+`br.functions.aura:UnitDebuffID(UnitID, SpellID, Filter) - 1/nil` Returns 1 if Debuff found on target
 **CAN - Booleans**

 ---

 `canAttack(Unit1,Unit2) - Bool` Returns true if Unit1 can attack Unit2
-`br.canDispel(Unit,spellID) - Bool` Retruns true if the Unit have a valid Dispel `canHeal(Unit) - Bool` Returns true if we can heal that Unit `br.canInterrupt(spellID,percentint) - Bool` Returns true if we can Interrupt that target `canPrepare() - Bool` Returns true if ready to buff(ooc) `br.canRun() - Bool` Returns true if we can Run profile(incombat) `br.canUseItem(itemID) - Bool` Returns true if the item can be used **CAST - Function Methods**
+`br.functions.aura:canDispel(Unit,spellID) - Bool` Retruns true if the Unit have a valid Dispel `canHeal(Unit) - Bool` Returns true if we can heal that Unit `br.functions.spell:canInterrupt(spellID,percentint) - Bool` Returns true if we can Interrupt that target `canPrepare() - Bool` Returns true if ready to buff(ooc) `br.functions.action:canRun() - Bool` Returns true if we can Run profile(incombat) `br.functions.item:canUseItem(itemID) - Bool` Returns true if the item can be used **CAST - Function Methods**

 ---

 `castGround(Unit,SpellID,maxDistance)` Used to cast Spells on ground.
 Returns true if everything passes.
 `castGroundBetween(Unit,SpellID,maxDistance) ` Used to ground cast between yourself and target.
 Returns true if everything passes.
-`castHealGround(SpellID,Radius,Health,NumberOfPlayers)` Used to ground cast between lowest br.friend members.
+`castHealGround(SpellID,Radius,Health,NumberOfPlayers)` Used to ground cast between lowest br.engines.healingEngine.friend members.
 Returns true if everything passes.
 [castSpell(Unit,SpellID,FacingCheck,MovementCheck,SpamAllowed,KnownSkip)](https://github.com/CuteOne/BadRotations/wiki/castSpell-Method#castspell) Used to cast Spells.
 Returns true if everything passes.
 **GET - Mixed**

 ---

-`getAllies(Target,Radius) - Table` Returns a table of the allies found within Radius of the target `br.getBuffRemain(Unit,BuffID) - Num` Returns how long remain on this Unit buff.
+`getAllies(Target,Radius) - Table` Returns a table of the allies found within Radius of the target `br.functions.aura:getBuffRemain(Unit,BuffID) - Num` Returns how long remain on this Unit buff.
-`br.getBuffStacks(Unit,BuffID) - Num` Returns number of stacks of this Units buff.
+`br.functions.aura:getBuffStacks(Unit,BuffID) - Num` Returns number of stacks of this Units buff.
-`br.getCombatTime() - Num` Returns time since combat started.
+`br.functions.combat:getCombatTime() - Num` Returns time since combat started.
 `getCreatureType(Unit) - Bool` Returns true if Unit is not a pet battle or a totem.
 `getCombo() - Num` Returns combo points on current target.
-`br.getDebuffRemain(Unit,DebuffID) - Num` Returns how long remain on this Units Debuff.
+`br.functions.aura:getDebuffRemain(Unit,DebuffID) - Num` Returns how long remain on this Units Debuff.
-`br.getDebuffStacks(Unit,DebuffID)  - Num` Returns number of stacks of this Units Debuff.
+`br.functions.aura:getDebuffStacks(Unit,DebuffID)  - Num` Returns number of stacks of this Units Debuff.
-`br.getDistance(Unit1,Unit2) - Num` Returns distance to target in yards.
+`br.functions.range:getDistance(Unit1,Unit2) - Num` Returns distance to target in yards.
-`br.getEnemies(Target,Radius) - Table` Returns a table of the Enemies found within Radius of the target `br.getFacing(Unit1,Unit2)	- Bool` Returns true if Unit1 is facing Unit2 `getFallTime() - Num` Returns the time the character has been falling.
+`br.engines.enemiesEngineFunctions:getEnemies(Target,Radius) - Table` Returns a table of the Enemies found within Radius of the target
+`br.functions.unit:getFacing(Unit1,Unit2)	- Bool` Returns true if Unit1 is facing Unit2
+`getFallTime() - Num` Returns the time the character has been falling.
-`getGround(Unit) - Bool` Returns true if ground is found under the target `br.getHP(Unit) - Num` Returns Unit HP % `br.getLineOfSight(Unit1,Unit2) - Bool` Returns true if the Unit1 can see Unit2 `getLowAllies(Value) - Num` Returns number of units under Value HP in br.friend `getMana(Unit) - Num` Returns Unit Mana %
+`getGround(Unit) - Bool` Returns true if ground is found under the target `br.functions.unit:getHP(Unit) - Num` Returns Unit HP % `br.functions.misc:getLineOfSight(Unit1,Unit2) - Bool` Returns true if the Unit1 can see Unit2 `getLowAllies(Value) - Num` Returns number of units under Value HP in br.engines.healingEngine.friend `getMana(Unit) - Num` Returns Unit Mana %
-`getNumEnemies(Target,Radius) - Num` Returns number of Enemies found within Radius of the target `getPetLineOfSight(Unit) - Bool` Returns true if our pet is in sight of target `br.getPower(Unit) - Num` Returns Unit Power % `br.getRegen(Unit) - Num` Returns power regen rate of Unit `round2(num, idp) - Num` Used to round numbers `br.getSpellCD(SpellID) - Num` Returns how long remain until the CD is ready `getTimeToDie(unit) - Num` Returns approximative Time To Die for Unit `getTimeToMax(Unit) - Num` Returns how long it will take until our ressources are maxed `getTotemDistance(Unit1) - Num` Returns distance from totem to target
+`getNumEnemies(Target,Radius) - Num` Returns number of Enemies found within Radius of the target `getPetLineOfSight(Unit) - Bool` Returns true if our pet is in sight of target `br.functions.power:getPower(Unit) - Num` Returns Unit Power % `br.functions.power:getRegen(Unit) - Num` Returns power regen rate of Unit `round2(num, idp) - Num` Used to round numbers `br.functions.spell:getSpellCD(SpellID) - Num` Returns how long remain until the CD is ready `getTimeToDie(unit) - Num` Returns approximative Time To Die for Unit `getTimeToMax(Unit) - Num` Returns how long it will take until our ressources are maxed `getTotemDistance(Unit1) - Num` Returns distance from totem to target